jundalisay/superblist/content/en/research/aristotle/metaphysics/book-3/part-4b.md

-> 11. The hardest and most necessary inquiry for knowledge of the truth is whether being and unity are the substances of things.
+## 11. The hardest and most necessary inquiry for knowledge of the truth is whether being and unity are the substances of things

 Is each of them, without being anything else, is being or unity respectively?